Hay is an essential part of your guinea pig’s diet. In fact, hay should consist of 80% of your guinea pig’s daily food

-Third cut hay is less common than the first two, as there isn’t always a third cutting to harvest from the field.
+Third-cut hay is less common than the first two, as there isn’t always a third cutting to harvest from the field.
 This hay is usually very rich, green, and soft.
 Most guinea pigs will devour this hay, but it may not wear the teeth down as well over time.
-Also, if your guinea pigs get used to eating 3rd cut hay all the time, they may become a little spoiled on that and refuse to eat other hay in the future.
+The richer nutrient content in this hay can also cause faster weight gain in guinea pigs.
+Additionally, if your guinea pigs get used to eating 3rd cut hay all the time, they may become a little spoiled on that and refuse to eat other hay in the future.

 Horse Quality Hay for Guinea Pigs